AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-52160-product-validation-result-against-the-cart-price-rule.md

 <u>Expected results</u>

-The coupon code shouldn't get applied as the cart contains products from the restricted category.
+The coupon code is not applied as the cart contains products from the restricted category.

 <u>Actual results</u>